-- Top level headline
+''' Top level headline

-- Second level
+Second level

-- 3rd level

-- some text
+some text

-- 3rd level more text
+more text

-- Another top level headline
+Another top level headline '''

 Note that the leading stars are not truly replaced by whitespace, they are only fontified with the face org-hide that uses the background color as font color.
 If are are not using either white or black background, you may have to customize this face to get the wanted effect.
 Another possibility is to set this font such that the extra stars are almost invisible, for example using the color grey90 on a white background.